victorlf4/orthello-simple-trafo-mech-int/README.md

-# Trafo Mech Int playground
+# Orthello Mech Int playground

 Mechanistic Interpretability for everyone!
 Website to visualise Transformer internals for the Othello-GPT model.